 How to Grow Anemone Windflowers

-You only need a little bit of Grecian windflower information to be able to grow these pretty spring flowers.
+You only need a little bit of Grecian windflower information to be able to grow these spring flowers.
 They don’t require a lot of effort and will thrive in the right setting and climate.
 Windflowers are native to the high mountains of Europe, but they have adapted well in many other areas and climates.
-They can grow throughout most of the U.S., covering zones 4-9.
+They can grow throughout most of the U.S., covering zones 4 through 9.

 Your windflowers will grow well in full sun, but they also tolerate partial shade.
-They need to have well-drained soil and prefer rich soil.
-When planting the bulbs, add compost if your soil is thin, and place them about three inches (8 centimeters) deep and spaced two to three inches (5 to 8 centimeters) from each other.
+They need to have well-drained soil and they prefer rich soil.
+When planting the bulbs, add compost if your soil is thin, and place them about 3 inches (8 cm.) deep and spaced 2 to 3 inches (5-8 cm.) from each other.

-Grecian windflower care is pretty simple once you get the bulbs in the ground.
+Grecian windflower care is fairly simple once you get the bulbs in the ground.
 They will tolerate drought in the summer and self-sow.
-Expect them to spread out and fill in areas like a ground cover.
+Expect them to spread out and fill in areas like a groundcover.
 The foliage will die down over the summer with no need to prune or remove any of it.
 A little mulch in the fall will help protect your bulbs over the winter.

-These are beautiful flowers that provide a unique type of spring ground cover in the right conditions.
+These beautiful flowers will provide a unique type of spring groundcover in the right conditions.
 Be aware, though, that Grecian windflowers are toxic.
 All parts of the plant can cause irritation and gastrointestinal distress, so consider this if you have pets or children in your garden.